DataDog/hiring-engineers/answers.md

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:

-#### - [x] You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+- [x] You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 [Here are instructions](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum `v.
 16.04` to avoid dependency issues.

-> Since I was unfamiliar with linux or using a virtual machine, I read through the [Vagrant documentation] (https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) and after watching some YouTube videos, I attempted to make sense of everything and downloaded Vagrant, VirtualBox and Ubuntu 18.04 LTS and followed the [tutorial](https://www.youtube.com/watch?v=3AnlvTgsoYM&t=175s) to start the VM.
+> Since I was unfamiliar with linux or using a virtual machine, I read through the [Vagrant documentation](https://github.com/DataDog/hiring-engineers/blob/solutions-engineer/README.md#vagrant) and after watching some YouTube videos, I attempted to make sense of everything and downloaded Vagrant, VirtualBox and Ubuntu 18.04 LTS and followed this [tutorial](https://www.youtube.com/watch?v=3AnlvTgsoYM&t=175s) to start the VM.

 > I created a Vagrantfile, which is a config file written in Ruby, which configures and provisions the VM.
 >